Sharp transition for single polarons in the one-dimensional Su-Schrieffer-Heeger model

 (a) it can be of either sign when $k \neq k'$.
-This leads here to a 'sign problem' in any Monte Carlo calculation (or indeed for any interaction $M(k,q)$ with non-definite sign); we discuss this in the Supplementary material.
+This leads to a 'sign problem' in any Monte Carlo calculation (indeed, for any interaction $M(k,q)$ with non-definite sign); we discuss this in the supporting material.
 The SSH model is thus representative of a large class of models in which non-diagonal couplings give a sign problem.